zhaju/zhaju.github.io/content/Math/Math Resources.md

-I did competitive math for more than 10 years, and wrote countless contests (including the AMCs, AIME, COMC, and CEMC series).
+﻿I did competitive math for more than 10 years, and wrote countless contests (including the AMCs, AIME, COMC, and CEMC series).
 I also have a good amount of teaching experience, whether that be through [schoolhouse.world](https://schoolhouse.world/), my school’s Math Society, or independent tutoring.
 Here are some of the handouts and resources I’ve compiled to help grade 7-12 students learn both curriculum and contest math.
 # Quadratics (for Grade 9)
 A 5-part handout made for schoolhouse.world on quadratics:
 1. [Intro to Quadratics](https://zhaju.github.io/Math/quadratics/1_Intro_to_Parabolas.pdf)